jeamy/asciisky/doc/postgresql.md

 # PostgreSQL Database Documentation

-ASCII Sky uses PostgreSQL for efficient storage and retrieval of astronomical data, providing multi-host capability and better concurrency than PostgreSQL.
+ASCII Sky uses PostgreSQL for efficient storage and retrieval of astronomical data, providing multi-host capability and better concurrency than SQLite.

 ## Database Overview